Kitware/ParaView/ParaView/GUI/Widgets/Utilities/Tablelist/README.txt

      then remove everything below: tablelist::condEditContainingCell ... \
   b) in: bind TablelistBody <Button-1> {...}
      remove the line: tablelist::condEditContainingCell ... \ + next line

+- in tablelistUtil.tcl, fix a bug related to images in column label.
+Quoting the author: "In the interim you can work around this bug by inserting the statement set data(lastCol) $col after line #986".

 --------------------------------------------------------------------------

                The Multi-Column Listbox Package Tablelist